beaurancourt/blog/markdown/patch-governance.md

 They're much less about creating a spectacle / playthrough experience than they are about creating a game that has a high hour-to-hour quality of life.
 They're games that need to be optimized for playing 10000 hours instead of 40.
 As players, we want our games to be good *worlds* to live in.
+They don't need to be developed in secret.

 As such, I propose that the after-launch game iteration process follows a governance system similar to old-school runescape.
 Why do MMO developers create